Faris-07/rock-paper-scissors/README.md

     - In the GitHub repository, navigate to the Settings tab
     - From the source section drop-down menu, select the main Branch
     - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - [Rock Paper Scissors](https://faris-07.github.io/rock-paper-scissors/)

+# Credits

+## Media
+- The rock, paper and scissors icons are from - [Font Awesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2)